DoctorKhan/The-Social-Game-Book/src/10_part/07_investigator_roundtable_lost_architecture.md

-# Investigator Roundtable: The Lost Architecture
+# Chapter 8: Investigator Roundtable: The Lost Architecture

 *The four investigators sat around a table covered with research notes, photographs from Bali and Burning Man, algorithm flowcharts, and psychological assessment data.
 After months of independent research, they had finally come together to synthesize their findings.
 The evidence was compelling, but the implications were unsettling.*